 A great place to begin your day in Orvieto is at the St. Patrick’s Well (or il Pozzo di San Patrizio).

-The St. Patrick’s Well is located directly across from where you will depart from the funicular in the old town of Orvieto, making it the perfect point to begin one day in Orvieto.
+The St. Patrick’s Well is located directly across from where you will depart from the funicular in the old town of Orvieto, making it the perfect point to begin exploring Orvieto.

 Built by the architect Antonio da Sangallo sometime in the 1500s at the request of Pope Clement VII after his refuge in Orvieto, the well is now one of the most popular attractions in Orvieto.